 Eradicating Malnutrition in Afghanistan

-NEI Has Provided Emergency Food Aid to Over 4,300 Internally Displaced Families
+NEI has Provided Emergency Food Aid to more than 4,300 Internally Displaced Families and 800 Earthquake Affected Afghans

 Since the Taliban government takeover in August 2021, many Afghan families who were internally displaced have remained in refugee camps in Kabul.
-The World Health Organization, in 2025, estimates that over 22 million Afghans are in need of humanitarian aid, and more than 14 million are facing acute food insecurity.
+In 2025, the World Health Organization estimated that over 22 million Afghans were in need of humanitarian aid, and more than 14 million were facing acute food insecurity.

-For the past three years, NEI has been providing firewood and food packages—including protein-rich soybeans, fortified soy flour, rice, and cooking oil—to the most vulnerable families living in refugee camp villages in Kabul.
+For the past three years, Nutrition & Education International (NEI) has been providing firewood and food packages—including protein-rich soybeans, fortified soy flour, rice, and cooking oil—to the most vulnerable families living in refugee camp villages in Kabul.
 According to the Kabul Department of Rural Rehabilitation, NEI is the only humanitarian organization providing both firewood and high-protein emergency food aid.
-This winter, NEI has supported 800 families with firewood and lifesaving, high-protein emergency food supplies.
-Find out more.

 Our Impact